-Who needs to consent to allow the adoption of a baby?
+Q: Who needs to consent to allow the adoption of a baby?

 In most states, the mother always has to give her permission and the father must give his approval if he has established paternity (legal fatherhood) and a commitment to parenting the child.
 The only exception to having the biological parents give their express consent is if the parents have had their parental rights terminated by a court.
 Possible reasons for terminating parental rights include abandonment, failure to support the child, incompetence, or unfitness due to abuse or neglect.

-Can minors consent to give their baby away for adoption?
+Q: Can minors consent to give their baby away for adoption?

-How do biological parents give their consent to adoption of their baby?
+Q: How do biological parents give their consent to adoption of their baby?

-To voluntarily give up parental rights and place a child for adoption, most states require biological parents to prepare a written document that is witnessed and notarized by a public notary.
+A: To voluntarily give up parental rights and place a child for adoption, most states require biological parents to prepare a written document that is witnessed and notarized by a public notary.
 In some states, birthparents must file court papers and appear before a judge at a hearing.
 A few states also order mandatory counseling or consultation with a lawyer before consent can be given.

 When consenting to an adoption, biological parents should consider whether they want an “open" adoption or a "closed" adoption.
 In an open adoption, the birthparents usually help select the adoptive parents, the two sets of parents meet, and the families stay in touch after the adoption is complete.
-In contrast, with a closed adoption, the parents do not have contact after the adoption is finalized and the adoption files are sealed.
+In contrast, with a closed adoption, the parents don't have contact after the adoption is finalized and the adoption files are sealed.

-Can biological parents change their mind after giving consent to the adoption, even after time has passed?
+Q: Can biological parents change their mind after giving consent to the adoption, even after time has passed?

 In general, most states permit biological parents to change their minds up until the actual birth of the child because the preservation of a stable household doesn't begin until then.
 Several states also allow a "cooling off" period that typically runs for a couple of days after the birth.
-Finally, a few states provide for extended periods of revocation - weeks or months after childbirth - but this is less common.
+Finally, a few states provide for extended periods of revocation -- weeks or months after childbirth -- but this is less common.